-Anthony Silver is the Founder and Executive Director of Gray Matters.
-He is a highly experienced psychotherapist, a Board-Certified Neurofeedback Clinician, a senior fellow of the Biofeedback Certification Alliance, and one of only a handful of expert clinicians in the U.S. awarded Diplomate status by the International QEEG Certification Board.
+Anthony Silver is the founder and executive director of Gray Matters.
+He is a highly experienced psychotherapist, and is board certified in both neurofeedback and functional brain imaging (qEEG).
+He is one of only a handful of clinicians in the U.S. awarded Diplomate status by the International QEEG Certification Board.

-Anthony is the author of Making the Invisible Visible: How Mapping Brain Function Revolutionizes the Diagnosis and Treatment of Concussion, ADHD and Other Cognitive Disorders, available in mid 2020.
-He is also a contributing author in Dr. Paul‘s recent publication, Concussion – Your Game Plan for Recovery.
+Anthony is the author of Making the Invisible Visible (available mid 2020), which describes how functional brain imaging radically changes our approach to diagnosis and treatment.
+He is also a contributing author in Dr. Audrey Paul’s 2020 book: Concussion – Your Game Plan to Recovery.

 “My goal with Gray Matters is to use neuroscience to transform the way we approach mental health.
 Modern brain imaging allows us to see and measure brain activity, revolutionizing the way we diagnose and treat mental health issues.
 Our mission is to use these tools to bring diagnosis and treatment into the 21st century; to make confident diagnoses based on measured brain function, rather than symptoms alone, and to improve brain function to make these diagnoses obsolete.